nitisha2017098/TwinCAT.github.io/README.md

 4. In the "Create Global Variable" window, select the "User Type" tab and create a new user type with the name "MOUSEINPUT".

-5. In the "MOUSEINPUT" user type, add the following variables:
+5. In the "MOUSEINPUT" user type, add the following variables: <br>

 <i>
 Xpos: Integer  <br>